nc1z/solutions-archive/README.md

 [11:10:43 am] Result of Task 4: undefined
 [11:10:46 am] All results:  [ 'hello', 42, { success: true }, undefined ]
 ```

+## 2. Debounce

+Debouncing is a technique used to control how many times we allow a function to be executed over time.
+When a JavaScript function is debounced with a wait time of X milliseconds, it must wait until after X milliseconds have elapsed since the debounced function was last called.